opencosmos/qbkit-pi-cam-test/README.md

  4. Ensure that both the qbkit and the Pi have their SD cards properly inserted.

+ 5. Double-check your wiring.
+    The only connections to the Pi should be from the qbkit and from the Pi camera.
+    Ensure TX/RX are the correct way (RX of one device to TX of the other).
+    Ensure that the power connections are correct.
+    Get this wrong and you'll have a baked Pi.

- 5. Connect the power supply to the qbkit.
+ 6. Connect the power supply to the qbkit.

- 6. Ensure your computer has an internet connection, and is configured to share the connection with the qbkit.
+ 7. Ensure your computer has an internet connection, and is configured to share the connection with the qbkit.
     This can be fiddly (especially on Windows), however we are working to create dedicated drivers for qbkit on Windows and OSX in order to avoid this.
     Linux users can achieve this with a couple of iptables rules (masquerading + forwarding), enabling ip forwarding via sysctl/procfs, then starting a dhcp server on the qbkit network interface, when it appears on your system.

- 7. Connect the qbkit USB to the computer.
+ 8. Connect the qbkit USB to the computer.
     The qbkit will power on and blue LEDs should flash.
     A running-leds ("Knight Rider") pattern should appear once the qbkit has booted up.

 ## Running (via qbapp)

+_Estimated duration: 3 minutes._

 Start the service `capture-image`.